rojasand/learn_aws_associate_developer/README.md

 ## API Gateway
 Its the middle man between the client and the backend.
 An analogy is a restaurant with clients and the chefs, the server will be the API which will communicate the information between both parties, the order will be an HTTP request and the cooked food would be a JSON with information.

+It has been improved to be able to import OpenAPI to get a configuration API right away.

 API Gateway characteristics are:
  - Publish, Mantain and Monitor APIs
  - A Front Door, to allow a controlled access of data to another services